asyncapi/generator/docs/authoring.md

 ```

 In case you have more than one template and want to reuse filters, you can put them in a single library.
 You can configure such a library in the template configuration under `filters` property.
 You can also use the official AsyncAPI [filters library](https://github.com/asyncapi/generator-filters).
 To learn how to add such filters to configuration [read more about the configuration file](#configuration-file).

+## TypeScript support

+The AsyncAPI generator has support for the TypeScript for [hooks](#hooks) and Nunjucks's [filters](#filters).
+Assumptions:

+- Installing the `typescript` package and creating the` tsconfig.json` file isn't necessary.
+- Source code of the hook/filter must have `ts` or `tsx` extension.
+- Each package related with the typings for TypeScript like `@types/node` must be installed in the template under `dependencies` array.
+This is because the Generator transpiles the TypeScript code on-the-fly while rendering the template.
+- Each package should have installed `@types/node` package to support typings for Node.